david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	- do pressure scans (Ar & Ne) and try to reproduce signs of filamentation (saturation, pulse shape change, second spectral peak)

-			+ consider input pulses at 75mW, 150mw, and 300mW (currently only 150mW data available)
+			+ currently only 150mW and Ar data available
-			+ so far: filamentation effects could not be reproduced => most likely due to gas density model breaking down at high pressures?
+			+ so far: filamentation effects could not be reproduced => most likely due to gas density model breaking down at high (and low) pressures?

-				CAREFULLY EVALUATE PRESSURE SCANS AT LOW PRESSURES TO EVALUATE THIS HYPOTHESIS!!

-				look into using and improving COMSOL simulations
+				=> look into using and improving COMSOL simulations !

 	- make simulation more realistic: